objectiv/objectiv.io/docs/docs/taxonomy/reference/abstract-contexts/AbstractGlobalContext.md

 import Mermaid from '@theme/Mermaid';

-This is the abstract parent of all [Global Contexts](/taxonomy/reference/global-contexts/overview.md).Global contexts add general information to an Event.
+This is the abstract parent of all [Global Contexts](/taxonomy/reference/global-contexts/overview.md).
+Global contexts add general information to an Event.

 See [Global Contexts](/taxonomy/reference/global-contexts/overview.md) for all Contexts that inherit from AbstractGlobalContext.